CHUCKWALLA CARE SHEET

 CAPTIVITY DIFFICULTY: Intermediate

-ACTIVITY: Chuckwallas are diurnal meaning they are active during the day.
-Your Chuckwalla will bask, eat, and rest in different places in their enclosure while the sun is up.
-At dusk, your Chuckwalla will find a comfortable place to sleep and then go to bed.
+ACTIVITY: Chuckwallas are diurnal, active in the daylight, with activity peaking at the hottest point of the day.
+Your Chuckwalla will bask, eat, and rest in different places in their enclosure throughout the day.
+At dusk they find a comfortable space to sleep by burrowing or wedging between two structures.

 ENCLOSURE: Chuckwalla’s are native to rocky/sandy deserts meaning they require a similar substrate in captivity.
 A 50/50 mixture of sand and clay make a perfect substrate.
 Play sand is ideal, below are the instructions to clean play sand.
 The deeper the substrate the better as digging is great enrichment.
 I have experimented with using a mixture of sand and coconut fiber substrate to cut down on the weight of the enclosure and it has worked well.
 Large phyllite and slate rocks can be placed about the substrate.
 A large basking with multiple levels is extremely important.
 The heat source should be placed directly above the highest area in the enclosure.
 A large driftwood piece may be used.
 I personally recommend seagrass hammocks and loungers to customize your enclosure.
 As seen below, I use multiple loungers to create different levels to bask at.
 The hammock is placed by the heat emitter where my chuckwalla sleeps at night.

-The food dish and water bowl should be placed on the farthest spot from the basking spot to prevent the food from drying out and increasing humidity.
+The food dish and water bowl should be placed opposite to the basking spot to prevent the food from drying and increasing humidity.
 I highly suggest placing the food dish on a slate tile to prevent sand from falling in and creating a flat surface for your Chuckwalla to eat on.
-Chuckwalla’s typically receive their water intake from fresh greens in the wild but a water bowl ensures proper hydration at all times.
+Chuckwallas naturally receive their water intake from fresh greens in the wild but a water dish ensures proper hydration at all times.

-How to Sterilize Play Sand: Begin by placing the sand needed in a large bucket/bowl.
+How to Sterilize Play Sand: Begin by placing the sand in a large bucket/bowl.
 Pour boiling water carefully into the container and stir until the sand is submerged.
-Allow to sit for around 5 minutes and then drain the sand.
-Repeat this process if the sand is still dirty after draining.
-Place sand on a baking sheet and dab with paper towels.
-Give sand time to thoroughly dry out.
-Bake sand in the oven at 180 degrees F (82 C) for 30 minutes and then your sand is sterilized.
-Be sure to allow plenty of time for the sand to cool and break down any clumps.
+Allow to sit for around 5 minutes and then drain.
+Repeat until the water is clear.
+Then place the sand on a baking sheet and dab with paper towels.
+Allow the sand to thoroughly dry out.
+Bake sand in the oven at 180 degrees F (82 C) for 30 minutes.
+Allow the sand to cool, then it may be used in your enclosure.

 HUMIDITY: 15-40%

 At night, the temperature should not drop below 70 degrees F (21C).
 A 40-60W heat emitter can be used to keep the temperature up.
-All lights must be off to ensure proper day and night cycles.
-Meaning red and blue lights cannot be used because reptiles can see this light.
+Heat emitters are a good source of heat at night because they do not emit light.
+Colored lighting at night may disrupt their sleep-wake cycle.

-FEEDING: Chuckwalla’s are primarily herbivores.
+FEEDING: Chuckwallas are primarily herbivores.
 However, adults may be offered a live insect on rare occasions.
-A fresh salad must be provided each day and a bowl of dry dish blend should be available and filled when needed.
+A fresh salad must be provided daily with a bowl of dry blend, refilled as needed.
 For juveniles, salads should be chopped thoroughly.
-Small pieces encourage them to continue eating and it reduces the chance of impaction.
-Veggies should not be given until the Chuckwalla is around a year old.
-An adult’s diet should consist of 50% of leafy greens, 20% vegetables, 10% dry blend 7% flowers, and 2% fruits.
-Flowers are not unhealthy but lack needed nutrients and water.
-Flowers can be a topping to daily salads.
+Small pieces encourage finishing meals and reduce chances of impaction.
+Veggies must be finely chopped for juvenile Chuckwallas.
+An adult’s diet should consist of 50% of leafy greens, 20% vegetables, 10% dry blend, 7% flowers, and 2% fruits.
+Chuckwallas absolutely love flowers, they should be used to garnish meals not be a main source of nutrition.
 Fruits are high in sugar and should only be occasionally given as snacks.

 Leafy Greens: